lmweber/PrinciplesSTA/introduction.Rmd

 The chapters are organized into several parts:

-- **Introduction:** introductory material, description of spatial transcriptomics technologies and data structure
+- **Introduction:** introduction, spatially resolved transcriptomics, and the `SpatialExperiment` object class

-- **Preprocessing:** preprocessing steps to prepare raw data for loading into R
+- **Preprocessing steps:** preprocessing steps to prepare raw data for loading into R

-- **Downstream analyses:** chapters describing each of the main steps within a downstream analysis pipeline using the Bioconductor framework, including R code examples that can be run on your own laptop
+- **Analysis steps:** chapters describing key analysis steps using the Bioconductor framework, including examples of R code that can be run on your own laptop

-- **Workflows:** complete extended workflows for several example datasets
+- **Workflows:** complete workflows for several example datasets

+- **Appendix:** contributors, acknowledgments, references